alien-2709/pwn.college_lavanya/pwncollege/FileGlobbing.md

 ```

 ## What I learned
-Through this challenge , I got introduced to the topic of file globbing with '*'.
-When the shell encounters a '*' character in any argument, it will treat it as a "wildcard" and try to replace that argument with any files that match the pattern.
+Through this challenge , I got introduced to the topic of file globbing with an asterisk .
+When the shell encounters an asterisk character in any argument, it will treat it as a "wildcard" and try to replace that argument with any files that match the pattern.
 For eg. if you wanted to echo  files - star1 , star2 and star3.
 We can use globbing and just *echo LOOK:star** which will output all files following this pattern .
 I also learnt that when zero files are matched, by default, the shell leaves the glob unchanged. for eg.In the earlier example if we *echo Look:hello** then the output would be *hello**.

 ## References
 Did not use any references for this challenge.